tremhug/cveDaily/README.md

 python3 main.py

-If you need output in a file or console that does not interpret colors, you need to edit the code and switch the value to RAPPORT
+If you need output in a file or console that does not interpret colors, you need to edit the code and switch the value to RAPPORT.

 ![image](https://user-images.githubusercontent.com/5341004/200959046-fbe8f64b-0d0c-4a5b-835a-711913a3f5dd.png)